matn7/CS-Notes/src/main/java/persistence/README.md

 }
 ```

-A component has no individual identity
+- A component has no individual identity.

 ```java
 @Embeddable